 - Do you create new content for every channel you plan to include in your marketing strategy?

-What we’d like to show you now, is a free, simple, and effective method that lets you automate your traffic generation with WordPress.
+What I’d like to show you now, is a free, simple, and effective strategy that allows you to automate the traffic generation with WordPress.

-- Determine which marketing channels you should focus more efforts, time, and your budget on,
+- Determine which marketing channels you should focus more efforts, budget, and your time on,

 Many automated web traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
 This is not what the focus of this article series is about.
-In fact, we strongly urge you to avoid using black hat software, methods, websites, and anything that violates the terms of service and policies of sites like Google, YouTube, Facebook, etc..
+In fact, we urge you to avoid using black hat tools, sites, strategies, and anything that violates the terms of service and policies of services like Twitter, Google, Facebook, etc..

 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-As we’ve just seen in the previous section, many businesses lack the time, resources and budget to engage in the kind of content marketing that most experts are prescribing.
-What you want to do, then, is be strategic with your limited time, budget, and resources.
+As we’ve just seen in the previous section, most small business owners lack the time, human resources and budget to engage in the kind of content marketing that most experts recommend.
+What you want to do, then, is be strategic with your limited resources, time, and budget.

-(Posting content to different marketing channels one by one can be extremely time-consuming!)
+(Posting content to marketing channels individually is extremely time-consuming!)

 (Set up an automated content distribution, lead and traffic generation, and sales and marketing system with WordPress)